TannerBarcelos/TannerBarcelos/README.md

 * 🌍  I'm based in Silicon Valley 💻
 * 🖥️  See my portfolio at [tannerbarcelos.com](http://tannerbarcelos.com)
 * ✉️  You can contact me at [barcelos.m.tanner@gmail.com](mailto:barcelos.m.tanner@gmail.com)
-* 🧠  Currently I am learning Golang and NextJS
+* 🧠  Currently I am learning about Big Data, Distributed Systems and Python / Go and continuing to perfect my frontend and backend core fullstack skills
 * 🤝  I'm open to collaborating on product development for observability, productivity & FinTech platforms

 #### Technology Skills